greymd/teip/README.md

 # Features

-* Allows any command to "ignore unwanted input" which most commands cannot do
+* Bypassing a partial range of standard input to any command whatever you want
-  - The targeted command just handles selected parts of the standard input
+  - The targeted command just handles bypassed parts of the standard input
-  - Unselected parts are bypassed by `teip`
-  - Flexible methods for selecting a range (Select like AWK, `cut` command, or a regular expression)
+  - Flexible methods for selecting a range (Select like AWK, `cut` or `grep`)

 * High performer
   - The targeted command's standard input/output are intercepted by multiple `teip`'s threads asynchronously.